 The features we test for are founded in notes gathered through interviews with a handful of ergonomics experts in the category, including ergonomics specialist and President of Human Innovation Designs Dr. Brock Walker.
 To illustrate the need for a body-friendly desk chair, Walker suggests you picture your head as a bowling ball.
 "How would your body hold that bowling ball up?
 If you lean backward, hunch over or slouch, you’re asking your muscles and soft tissue to hold up the bowling ball all day," he says.

 Over the years, we've tested dozens of office chairs — at home and in the office.
 Every chair in this guide has been tested for at least a month's time by an editor or writer, but most are used for three months before being evaluated and, if scored well, added to the guide.
 Tester's notes on delivery, assembly, comfort, issues, strengths and any other quibbles they have are recorded and weighted against the product's price and warranty, as well as the brand customer service response times.
-For the latest version of this guide, we've evaluated more than 60 office chairs and whittled down those to the 23 best.
+For the latest version of this guide, we've evaluated more than 60 examples and whittled down those to the 24 best office chairs.

 Steelcase Series 1